 - freshly cracked black pepper

 - If using canning jars (not Weck jars), add undamaged lids to jars and screw to just finger tip tight, meaning you only tighten with the tips of your fingers.
 You want air to be able to escape the jars while cooking to prevent them from cracking.
+If using Weck jars, add the lids using the metal clamps as normal.

 - To reheat, remove lid and microwave at 70% power for 1 minute and 30 seconds.